United States involvement in regime change: 1949: Syria

 The government of Shukri al-Quwatli, reelected in 1948, was overthrown by a junta led by the Syrian Army chief of staff at the time, Husni al-Za'im, who became President of Syria on April 11, 1949.
 Za'im had extensive connections to CIA operatives, and promptly approved the construction of America's TAPLINE oil pipeline in Syria, considered an important Cold War project and blocked by Quwatly's pre-coup government.
-The exact nature of U.S. involvement in the coup remains controversial.
+The actual extent of U.S. involvement in the coup remains unclear.

 1950s

 1950–1953: Burma and China

-The Chinese Civil War had recently ended, with the communists winning and the nationalists losing.
+The Chinese Civil War had recently ended, with the Communists winning and the Nationalists losing.
 The nationalists retreated to areas such as Taiwan and north Burma.

-Operation Paper began in late 1950 or early 1951 following Chinese involvement in the Korean War.
+Operation Paper began in late 1950, or early 1951, following Chinese involvement in the Korean War.
 Operation Paper entailed CIA plans used by CIA military advisors on the ground in Burma to assist Kuomintang incursions into Western China over several years, under the command of General Li Mi, with Kuomintang leadership hoping to eventually retake China, despite opposition from the US State Department.
 However, each attempted invasion was repelled by the Chinese army.
 The Kuomintang took control of large swaths of Burma, while the government of Burma complained repeatedly of the military invasion to the United Nations.

-On secret flights from Thailand to Burma, CAT aircraft flown by pilots hired by the CIA brought American weapons and other supplies to the Kuomintang and on return flights the CAT aircraft transported opium from the Kuomintang to Chinese organized crime drug traffickers in Bangkok, Thailand.
+The CIA hired pilots to secretly transport American weapons and supplies from Thailand to the Kuomintang in Burma, and opium from the Kuomintang to Chinese organized drug-traffickers in Bangkok, Thailand, using CAT owned airplanes.

 1952: Egypt

 In February 1952, following January's riots in Cairo amid widespread nationalist discontent over the continued British occupation of the Suez Canal and Egypt's defeat in the 1948 Arab–Israeli War, CIA officer Kermit Roosevelt Jr. was dispatched by the State Department to meet with Farouk I of the Kingdom of Egypt.
 American policy at that time was to convince Farouk to introduce reforms that would weaken the appeal of Egyptian radicals and stabilize Farouk's grip on power.
-The U.S. was notified in advance of the successful July coup led by nationalist and anti-communist Egyptian military officers (the "Free Officers") that replaced the Egyptian monarchy with the Republic of Egypt under the leadership of Mohamed Naguib and Gamal Abdel Nasser.
+The U.S. was notified in advance of the successful July coup led by nationalist and anti-Communist Egyptian military officers (the "Free Officers") that replaced the Egyptian monarchy with the Republic of Egypt under the leadership of Mohamed Naguib and Gamal Abdel Nasser.
 CIA officer Miles Copeland Jr. recounted in his memoirs that Roosevelt helped coordinate the coup during three prior meetings with the plotters (including Nasser, the future Egyptian president); this has not been confirmed by declassified documents but is partially supported by circumstantial evidence.
 Roosevelt and several of the Egyptians said to have been present in these meetings denied Copeland's account; another U.S. official, William Lakeland, said its veracity is open to question.
 Hugh Wilford notes that "whether or not the CIA dealt directly with the Free Officers prior to their July 1952 coup, there was extensive secret American-Egyptian contact in the months after the revolution."